mattruzicka/evolvable/README_YARD.md

 [![Gem Version](https://badge.fury.io/rb/evolvable.svg)](https://badge.fury.io/rb/evolvable) [![Maintainability](https://api.codeclimate.com/v1/badges/7faf84a6d467718b33c0/maintainability)](https://codeclimate.com/github/mattruzicka/evolvable/maintainability)

-An evolutionary framework for writing programs that use operations such as selection, crossover, and mutation.
+An evolutionary framework for writing programs that use operations such as selection, combination, and mutation.
 Explore ideas generatively in any domain, discover novel solutions to complex problems, and build intuitions about intelligence, complexity, and the natural world.

 Subscribe to the [Evolvable Newsletter](https://www.evolvable.site/newsletter) to slowly learn more, or keep reading this contextualization of the [full documentation](https://rubydoc.info/github/mattruzicka/evolvable).